tjmahr/tjmahr.github.io/_posts/2021-07-07-slay-the-spire-snecko-eye-simulation.md

 escape from a 50-floor spire, fighting monsters by playing cards.
 The cards let you attack, defend, apply buffs and debuffs, draw cards, etc.
-You start each turn with a given amount of energy, the cards cost energy (with the more impactful effects costing more energy), so you need to plan out how to play your turns in order to defeat the monsters.
+You start each turn with a given amount of energy, the cards cost energy (with more powerful effects costing more energy), so you need to plan out how to play your turns in order to defeat the monsters.
 You receive more cards from winning battles and can receive special relics that will make you stronger or change how your deck plays.